Esther Arunga

-Esther Adongo Arunga, also known as Esther Timberlake, is a barrister and solicitor and former television and radio presenter from Kenya, who now resides in Australia.
-She is married to Quincy Timberlake and is a co-founder with him of the PlaCenta Party (Platinum Centralizer and Unionist Party of Kenya).
+Esther Adongo Arunga, also known as Esther Timberlake, is a barrister, solicitor, and a former television and radio presenter from Kenya, who now resides in Australia.
+She is married to Quincy Timberlake and is a co-founder of the PlaCenta Party (Platinum Centralizer and Unionist Party of Kenya).

 Early life and education

 Esther Arunga has a twin brother and six other siblings.
-She was raised Seventh-day Adventist.
+She was raised a Seventh-day Adventist.
 She was educated at Kenya High School, earned Bachelor's degrees in communication and law from the University of Wollongong in New South Wales, returned to Kenya for a one-year degree course at the Kenya School of Law and was admitted to the bar in Nairobi in 2009.

 Broadcasting

 She worked as an announcer and journalist at 98.4 Capital FM in Nairobi and for the Kenya Television Network.
 She won the 2008 CHAT Award for best Teen TV Anchor/Presenter.